The ACJR recognizes that free markets are inextricably linked to the freedom of information.

 The ACJR is governed by its bylaws and its officers abide by a conflict of interest policy.

-• Michael del Castillo — Associate editor, Forbes
+Michael del Castillo — Fortune

-Leigh Cuen — Independent journalist
+Leigh Cuen — Independent journalist, Forbes

-Molly Jane Zuckerman — Content manager, CoinMarketCap
+Molly Jane Zuckerman — Opinion Editorial Editor, Blockworks

 Camila Russo — Founder, The Defiant

-Jon Rice — Editor in chief, Cointelegraph
+Jon Rice — former Editor in Chief, Blockworks

 Laura Shin — Founder, Unchained

-Michael McSweeney — Managing editor, The Block
+Michael McSweeney — Managing Editor, Blockworks

-Zack Seward — Managing editor, CoinDesk
+Zack Seward — Contributing Editor at Large, CoinDesk

-Josh Quittner — Editor in chief, Decrypt
+Josh Quittner — Editor in Chief, Decrypt

 Joanna Ossinger — Editor, Bloomberg